JensAstrup/predictive-textarea/README.md

 import { PredictiveTextarea } from 'predictive-textarea';

 // Your content prediction function
-// This should connect to your AI service that generates predictions async function getContentPrediction(text: string): Promise<string> {
+// This should connect to your AI service that generates predictions and return a string async function getContentPrediction(text: string): Promise<string> {
   const response = await fetch('your-prediction-api-endpoint', {
     method: 'POST',